 Cambodia’s communist Khmer Rouge regime, for instance, destroyed 90 percent of the country’s schools between 1975 and 1979.
 As a result, Cambodians lost years of education; a 2001 survey showed that 20 percent of adults had never received any schooling.
 Limited educational attainment contributed to decades of poverty for many Cambodians.

 In today’s increasingly interconnected world, conflict rarely stays local.
-Whether it is refugees crossing borders, infectious diseases spreading uncontrolled into neighboring countries, or terrorists capitalizing on instability to plot attacks abroad, conflict might begin locally, but its consequences are rarely contained to a battlefield.
+Whether it is refugees crossing borders, infectious diseases spreading uncontrolled into neighboring countries, or terrorists capitalizing on instability to plot attacks abroad, conflict can begin locally, but its consequences are rarely contained to a battlefield.